dfinity/examples/motoko/invoice-canister/README.md

 ![Generalized successful payment flow](./docs//invoice-payment-flow.png)

 _This is only a summary description of the general functionality of the Invoice Canister, review the [Design Doc](./docs/DesignDoc.md) for more details in particular being aware of the security concerns such as regarding an invoice's data privacy.
-Additionally, there is extensive commentary in this [invoice.did](./invoice.did), or the [Invoice.mo](./src/invoice/Invoice.mo), [Types.mo](./src/invoice/modules/Types.mo) and [SupportedToken.mo](./src/invoice/modules/SupportedToken.mo) files._
+Additionally, there is extensive commentary in this [invoice.did](./invoice.did), or the [Invoice.mo](./src/invoice/Invoice.mo), [Types.mo](./src/invoice/modules/Types.mo) and the associated modules of the [SupportedToken.mo](./src/invoice/modules/supported-token/SupportedToken.mo) files._
 ## Getting Started - Development

 Once the repository is locally cloned, run `npm install` to install the project's required dependencies.